What is UX design?

 No, we are not just naming Simon Sinek’s book but pointing out the fundamental aspect of its content.
 In this case, the core of UX design, which is starting with the ‘Whys’ of the customers’ problems.

-Now that you know why you are designing it, you can start building on the functionalities and features of the product.
+Now that we know why, we can start building on the functionalities and features of the product keeping the objective in mind.
 This deals with the ‘Whats’ of the product – what the product does and what its attributes are.

 While doing so, the designer should also keep in mind the following principles.